Skincare

 Shave before you exfoliate, not after.

-Most guides say shave before you tan, which is true, but the order matters more than people realize.
-Shave first, then exfoliate, then let everything settle for 24 hours before you apply anything.
-For an event on Saturday, the ideal timeline is shaving and exfoliating on Wednesday, then tanning on Thursday.
-Shaving after exfoliating irritates skin and opens it up in a way that causes the tanner to grab unevenly along the razor lines.
+Most advice says to shave before tanning, which is true, but the order in which you do your prep steps matters more than people realize.
+Shave first, then exfoliate, then give everything a full day to settle before you apply anything.
+If you've got an event Saturday, the ideal timeline looks like shaving and exfoliating on Wednesday, then tanning on Thursday.
+Shaving after exfoliating irritates skin that's already been roughed up, and self-tanner tends to grab unevenly along fresh razor lines.

 Skip deodorant on application day.